MusicDataset/md_homepage/content/musics/s/SonataNo.12inA-flatMajorOp.26FirstMovement(1)-Ludwig van Beethoven.md

 ---
-title: Ludwig van Beethoven - Sonata No. 12 in A-flat Major Op.
+title: Sonata No. 12 in A-flat Major Op.
 26 First Movement (1)
 description: This is the description for Sonata No. 12 in A-flat Major Op.
 26 First Movement by Ludwig van Beethoven
 composers: [Ludwig van Beethoven]
 periods: [Classical]